LijsterT/csv_processer/README.md

 # csv_processer
-A simple tool to manipulate csv files specifically how we want
+A simple tool to manipulate csv files specifically how we want.